elsw/diy_watch/Firmware/README.md

 ## Debugging

-Grab a pre-compiled picoprobe binary from [here](https://github.com/Fabien-Chouteau/picoprobe-pcb#install-the-picoprobe-software)
+Grab a pre-compiled picoprobe binary..
+TODO find source.

 Hold down BOOTSEL, connect your pico and drag and drop the picoprobe.

+If you have the right version it should appear as a CMIS_DAP device

 The the USB drivers you may need to download [zadig](https://zadig.akeo.ie/)

 Select `Picoprobe (interface 2)` and set the USB driver to `WinUSB`

-# WSL Ubuntu Build Setup (still not able to debug on this D:)
+# WSL Ubuntu Build Setup

 I am using VSCode to program,build and test the RP2040 firmware on WSL, based from [this](https://paulbupejr.com/raspberry-pi-pico-windows-development/) tutorial